Let’s be honest here, if you’re not confused with all the different Italian wines then you are either:

 Italians make Champagne?

-Well not really, but there are a ton of ridiculously good sparkling Italian wines.
-Some of them are the same quality as fancy Champagne but cheaper.
+Well not exactly, but there are a ton of ridiculously good sparkling Italian wines.
+Some of these bubbly wines fancy and are made just like Champagne but cheaper.

 What does Spumante Mean?

-‘Spumante’ simply means ‘sparkling wine’ in Italian.
+“Spumante” means “sparkling wine” in Italian.
 Spumante doesn’t identify sweetness level or type of grapes used.
-See the definition of Asti Spumante below.
+Although, there is a popular type called Asti Spumante made with Moscato grapes.

-There are 5 major types of sparkling wines from Italy which include Prosecco, Lambrusco, Franciacorta and Asti Spumante.
-Get to know sparkling Italian wine.
+There are 5 major types of sparkling wines from Italy which include Prosecco, Lambrusco, Franciacorta, Metodo Classico, and Asti Spumante.
+Get to them all!

 Prosecco is a white wine grape variety used to make sparkling wine.
 It also happens to be a region located in Veneto in northwest Italy.
 Many call the Prosecco grape “Glera.”
 Most Prosecco wines are meant to be enjoyed young and fresh, so try to buy the newest vintage.
 You’ll find the aromatics to be flowery and peachy with nuances of vanilla bean, even though it will taste dry (aka not sweet).
 Still, Proseccos do taste slightly sweeter than traditional Champagne.
 If you see Prosecco rosé, know that the pink color comes from the addition of a touch of Pinot Nero (Pinot Noir); giving them yellow peach and strawberry flavors.